PlasticRanger

 ABS Vs PVC: What to Choose and When?

 As mentioned easier, both ABS and PVC pipes are suitable for residential and commercial applications.
 However, knowing which one would be best for a specific scenario is the most crucial part.
-ABS pipes are best-suited for underground applications where there is no exposure to sunlight.
+ABS pipes are best suited for underground applications without exposure to sunlight.
 On the other hand, PVC pipes are a fabulous option for indoor applications as it is soundproof.

 Check the Code

 Another super important factor for choosing between ABS and PVC is the local codes.
-Your local government might have already taken the decision for you.
+Your local government might have already decided for you.
 Some local building codes mandate the use of one pipe over the other.
 However, many leave the option to professionals.

 FAQs